Problem-Solving for Mental Health

 Shifting Wellness Practices to Reduce Symptoms

 There are many practical steps that can help moderate the symptoms of bipolar disorder.
 I’ve integrated wellness practices into my life, starting with the prioritization of sleep and healthy diet.
 I eat blueberries and other foods that support positive brain function.
 My psychiatrist has been wonderful to work with, and I see it as a collaborative relationship.
 Because I was aware of how psychotropic medicines can affect my mental sharpness and functioning, I’ve tried to minimize my medicinal intake over time.
-We take an approach where I try to shift my behavior to reduce as many of the symptoms as possible, and then use medication prescribed by the psychiatrist for the rest of the symptoms, with the doctor fully aware.
+We take an approach where I try to shift my behavior to reduce as many of the symptoms as possible.
+I then use medication prescribed by the psychiatrist for the rest of the symptoms, with the doctor fully aware.
 Over the years, I’ve been able to reduce dosage and frequency because I’ve adopted these other practices in my life.

 Motherhood, Teaching, and the Outdoors: My Joys